-Despite Tony Abbott’s protestations to the contrary, there is no golden rule in Australian politics damning a governing party that changes leaders mid-stream to eternal political opprobrium.
+Despite PM Abbott’s protestations to the contrary, there is no golden rule in Australia politics damning a governing party that changes leaders mid-stream to eternal political opprobrium.

 Hawke and Howard: Those were the days.
 2nd post this week for The Hoopla.

 While it’s hard to believe there remains even one voter not yet reached by Tony Abbott’s campaign to brand Julia Gillard a venal oath-breaker, there still remain enough politically disengaged Australians to decide the election.
 And we can be confident that Abbott won’t leave their ultimate voting decision to chance.

 An oft-quoted campaign idiom is that only once you’re sick of hearing your own voice can you be confident your message is starting to cut through.
 So even though political observers are heartily sick of the Opposition Leader’s mantra, he’ll keep chanting about the broken carbon tax promise confident in the knowledge that it has yet to lodge in the brains of the politically disengaged.

 Whether this strategy will bring voters to Tony Abbott is another matter altogether.

 Prime Ministerial broken promises are hardly a new phenomenon; throughout contemporary Australian politics they’ve often been considered a necessary evil.
 Promises made, particularly during election campaigns, have routinely been discarded as economic or political circumstances have changed.